What Burger King Tells Us About Florida’s Three Tier System

 BK Whopper Bar, LLC failed the Affiliation Test, according to the Declaratory Statement.
 The Florida ABT concluded that BK Whopper Bar was affiliated with Anheuser-Busch Inc., an alcoholic beverage manufacturer, because three of the directors of AB InBev, Anheuser-Busch’s parent company, were also investors in the parent company of BK Whopper Bar, LLC (the petition also indicates that these individuals were directors of the BK Whopper Bar’s parent, but the Declaratory Statement does not mention this).
 The Florida ABT determined that the “common interests” of these individuals in both the Burger King companies and the AB InBev companies created a prohibited affiliation among the companies.

 Do you have questions about the BK Whopper Bar Declaratory Statement and its affect on Florida alcoholic beverage licensing.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.